0ptim/DeFiChainWiki/docs/auto/Send_all_coins.md

 ---
 title: Send all coins
-description: TODO - Short description of this page.
+description: Send all coins of the DeFiChain wallet.
+Respect the right order to complete the process without hurdles.
 ---

 Instructions how to send all coins and tokens of a DeFi Wallet: